MaiJi97/Leetcode/java/200_NumberOfIslands/README.md

 <img width="338" alt="Screen Shot 2022-10-19 at 11 06 29 PM" src="https://user-images.githubusercontent.com/106039830/196988040-5a0be2b8-0314-4069-92eb-57219c6814ee.png">

+In this problem, we create bfs as a separate method because we want to count total number of islands, each could be traverseed through calling bfs method once.

 Time Complexity: O(m * n)

 ## Method 2: DFS / Matrix Traverse through recursion